 Regular cervical screening is your best protection against cervical cancer.
 Let’s talk about what cervical screening is, who needs to screen, when and where to get your screening done.

-Cervical cancer usually develops slowly, so it’s easy for us to detect and treat cell changes early.
+Cervical cancer usually develops slowly, so it’s easy for us to detect the presence of the HPV virus and treat any cell changes early.

-All women, trans or non-binary people aged between 25 and 69 who have been sexually active should have regular smear tests.
+All women, trans or non-binary people who have a cervix aged between 25 and 69 who have been sexually active should have regular cervical screening tests.
 This includes if you:

 Are immunised against HPV

 Have been through menopause